Natural History Museum - Marc Lamy/Unsplash

 One of the world’s oldest museums of history and culture, grown from the collection of one man who was interested in everything.
 Exhibitions address abstractions like life, death and mythology, while major permanent exhibits include the Rosetta Stone, the Lindow Man, the Lewis Chessmen and the Sutton Hoo ship burial.
 And mummies.
 They have mummies.

-British Museum Lates: every Friday night, the museum stays open till 8.30pm.
+British Museum Lates: every Friday night, the British Museum stays open till 8.30pm.

 Tate Modern | Bankside